emmanuel-arch/Data-Engineering-AWS/README.md

 ### A. Working with AWS Lambda

-In this section, we'll read exchange data from the CoinCap API, leveraging AWS Lambda for serverless computing—a crucial skill in the toolkit of any data scientist looking to build scalable data solutions.
+In this section, I'll read exchange data from the CoinCap API, leveraging AWS Lambda for serverless computing—a crucial skill in the toolkit of any data scientist looking to build scalable data solutions.

 1. **AWS Lambda Setup**:
     - Navigate to the AWS Management Console and select the AWS Lambda service.
 Ensure you are in the ***Ireland Region (eu-west-1)***.